 We usually get the all-you-can-eat option and try new things along with our favorites.
 During our last visit, we tried the Ozen roll, Crunch roll, rainbow roll, and salmon and tuna sushi.
 We also had crunch and spicy tuna hand-rolls.
 All came out as expected and mouth-watering.

 For dessert, we enjoyed several flavors of their ice cream macarons.
-Our favorites were the green tea and the mango.
+Our favorites were green tea and mango.

 While visiting, you can also try their selection of Japanese beers and Saki.